henrikstengaard/amiga-whdload-game-scripts/README.md

 A PowerShell script to build whdload slave list csv file with a list of whdload slave path and details read from slave files.

-1. Double-click 'build_whdload_slave_list.cmd' in Windows Explorer or start 'build_whdload_slave_list.ps1' from Powershell to run script.
+1. Double-click 'build_whdload_slave_list.cmd' in Windows Explorer or start from command prompt to run script.
 2. Wait for whdload slave list being built.

-## 3. Filter Amiga English Board WHDLoad Packs
+## 3. Filter English Amiga Board WHDLoad Packs

-A PowerShell script to filter whdload packs from Amiga English Board by excluding hardware and language versions and picking best version.
+A PowerShell script to filter whdload packs from English Amiga Board by excluding hardware and language versions and picking best version.

-1. Double-click 'filter_aeb_whdload_packs.cmd' in Windows Explorer or start 'filter_aeb_whdload_packs.ps1' from Powershell to run script.
+1. Double-click 'filter_eab_whdload_packs.cmd' in Windows Explorer or start from command prompt to run script.
-2. Wait for whdload packs being filtered and copied to output folders 'aeb_whdload_games' and 'aeb_whdload_games_aga'.
+2. Wait for whdload packs being filtered and copied to output folders 'eab_whdload_games' and 'eab_whdload_games_aga'.

-## 4. Build whdload screenshot queries
+## 4. Build whdload queries

-A PowerShell script to build whdload screenshot queries used for finding best matching screenshot.
+A PowerShell script to build whdload queries used for finding best matching screenshot and details.

-1. Double-click 'build_whdload_screenshot_queries.cmd' in Windows Explorer or start 'build_whdload_screenshot_queries.ps1' from Powershell to run script.
+1. Double-click 'build_whdload_queries.cmd' in Windows Explorer or start from command prompt to run script.
-2. Wait for whdload screenshot queries being built.
+2. Wait for whdload queries being built.

 ## 5. Build whdload screenshots

 A PowerShell script to build whdload screenshots for iGame and AGS2 in AGA and OCS mode.
-Lucene is used to index screenshots for better search and matching between games and screenshots.
+Lucene is used to index screenshots for better search and matching between demos/games and screenshots.

-1. Double-click 'build_whdload_screenshots_new.cmd' in Windows Explorer or start 'build_whdload_screenshots_new.ps1' from Powershell to run script.
+1. Double-click 'build_whdload_screenshots_new.cmd' in Windows Explorer or start from command prompt to run script.
 2. Wait for whdload screenshots being converted to iGame, AGS2 AGA and OCS iff files.

+## 6. Build whdload details

+A PowerShell script to build whdload details for iGame and AGS2 in AGA and OCS mode.
+Lucene is used to index details for better search and matching between demos/games and details.

+1. Double-click 'build_whdload_details.cmd' in Windows Explorer or start from command prompt to run script.
+2. Wait for whdload details being built.

 # Whdownload Games